HMS Forward (1984 shore establishment): Awards and noted events

 In 2004, the ship was granted the Freedom of the City of Birmingham, from John Alden, Lord Mayor of Birmingham.

-In 2007, a team from the ship, led by new recruit Jules Morgan, rescued a man with hypothermia from Snowdon in driving hail.
+In 2007, a team from the ship rescued a man with hypothermia from Snowdon in driving hail.

 The ship became more famous in recent years when it produced a winner of The Sun Military Awards, Able Seaman Grandison, who won the national award for 'Best Reservist'.
 Grandison is a taxi-driver in Sandwell, but left his work and contracts to deploy to the Indian Ocean as part of a team to provide armed protection against piracy to RFA Wave Knight.
 He was later promoted to Leading Hand.

+One of the ship's company was part of a Royal Naval Reserve crew which was awarded a Crew Commendation by the Shipwrecked Mariners' Society in 2025.
+Yacht Wizard of ID foundered without power on the approaches to Portsmouth Harbour in challenging conditions and was rescued by three PAC 24 Rigid Hull Inflatable Boats (RHIBs) which responded to the radio call.

 Current tasks

 Being the only large naval presence in the West Midlands, Forward is called upon to act in ceremonial duties and parades, and recently supplied contingents for the Birmingham Trafalgar Day, Remembrance Day, and Armed Forces Day parades.